bebatut-slides/docker_foundry_ws_12_16/slides.md

 ![](images/cargo_transport_container.png)

+Note: A standard container
+- Virtually loading any goods
+- Sealed until it reaches final delivery
+- Can be
+  - loaded and unloaded
+  - stacked
-Note: A standard container that is loaded with virtually any goods and stays sealed until it reaches final delivery.
-In btw can be loaded and unloaded, stacked, transported efficiently over long distances and transferred from one mode of transport to another
+  - transported efficiently over long distances
+  - transferred from one mode of transport to another

 ----